tol3dotcom/lotteryminers/setup.md

     - The device will restart.
 It will now attempt to connect to your home WiFi and start mining .
 > NanoMiner devices will blink a blue LED indicating WiFi mining activity.
 ---
+> NanoMiner users may skip to Step 7 - Monitoring Your Progress
 ## 5. Step 3: Reading the Display
 Once the device restarts and connects to the internet, the screen will display live mining statistics :